Ed's Easy Diner: History

 The first Ed's Easy Diner was opened by Barry Margolis in London's Soho in 1987.
 This outlet permanently closed in January 2019 and was subsequently converted into a Slim Chickens.
-In 2008, there were just three diners, all situated in London.
-As of April 2014, Ed's Easy Diner had 24 outlets, and by September 2016 they had 59.
-In October 2016, the struggling company experienced poor sales and over-expansion, and was purchased by Boparan Restaurant Holdings after it collapsed into administration.
+In 2008, just three diners remained, all situated in London.
+As of April 2014, Ed's Easy Diner had 24 outlets; by September 2016, they had 59.
+In October 2016, the struggling company experienced poor sales and over-expansion and was purchased by Boparan Restaurant Holdings after it collapsed into administration.
 It is now a trading division of Boparan's Giraffe Restaurants.

-After that deal closed, twenty six diners closed immediately, and almost four hundred jobs were lost; thirty-three diners remained open, supporting seven hundred jobs.
-As of January 2019, the company held twenty four diners within the United Kingdom and their first branch in Soho closed permanently.
+After that deal closed, 26 diners closed immediately, and almost 400 jobs were lost; 33 diners remained open, supporting 700 jobs.
+As of January 2019, the company held 24 diners within the United Kingdom; further, their first branch in Soho closed permanently.
 Six more Ed's Diner locations were set to close in March 2019, due to reduced sales in the casual dining market.

-As of August 2021, the company had eleven UK diners, and none in London.
+As of August 2021, the company had 11 UK diners; it had no restaurants in London.
 Also in 2021, it licensed its branding and some of its recipes for a frozen food line sold by Iceland.